top of page

 How much does an advocacy service cost?

-Often independent social care advocacy services are subsidised for carers, with a reduced rate of around £35 an hour.
+Often independent social care advocacy services are subsidised for us, with a reduced rate of around £35 an hour.
 However, this will vary depending on where we live and what we need.
+In any case, Local Authorities as part of their duty of care are expected to refer carers to an advocacy service where appropriate.

 Communicating that we’re using an advocate